aswalin/Medium_Blogs_Analytics/README.md

 This repository contains three files -
 ```
-1. scrape_links.ipynb - This notebook will first fetch links of blogs using selenium.
+1. scrape_data.ipynb - This notebook will first fetch links of blogs using selenium.
 It will
 then iterate over all the links to extract the features like text, images, links, read time,
 followers & tags etc
 ```